“Customers who knew about our core competencies of being able to quickly assemble and deploy managed

 Limitations of Traditional Staffing for Labor Shortages.

-Labor shortages are increasingly becoming a big concern for manufacturers and energy companies, especially throughout the Midwest where unemployment is low.
+Labor shortages are increasingly becoming a big concern for manufacturers and industrial employers, especially in states where unemployment is low.
 Traditional staffing models source skilled labor from within a certain radius around the facility that needs workers.
 In states with low unemployment, there are limited skilled trades workers available so all companies and local staffing agencies are competing over the same limited resources.
 As a result, staffing agencies are providing more unskilled workers resulting in high turnover, training fatigue, and increased costs.

 Fill technical manufacturing and maintenance positions with experienced Machinists, Welders, Maintenance Techs, Industrial Electricians & other skilled trades

 Deploy a large number of qualified temporary workers on demand to respond to production backlogs, prevent lines from going down, or add entire shifts to a facility